nikhil0597/nikhil0597.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Mathematics, IISER Thiruvananthapuram, (ongoing)
+* Ph.D in Mathematics, IISER Thiruvananthapuram, 2025
 * M.Sc. in Mathematics, Cochin University of Science and Technology, 2020
 * B.Sc. in Mathematics, St. Berchmans College, 2018